1An automatic reaction of the body against disease-causing organisms.

 - Another common complication in hostage situations is a human defense mechanism called the Stockholm syndrome, in which hostages come to empathize with the captors and their cause.

-Definition of defense mechanism in:
+Definition of defence mechanism in:

 What do you find interesting about this word or phrase?